-- 1 A foal born January 1 or later is eligible for the foal show.
-Purchased foals must be in exhibitor's possession by May 1. - 2 Any animal shown in the 2022 weanling class may be shown as a yearling.
-Stud foals are not eligible for the class. - 3 Production classes are open to Junior Fair Exhibitors with Parent/Advisor discretion. - 4 Mare and foal feeding, care and management records should be kept in the Saddle Horse Production Book.
-Yearling records will be kept in a separate Saddle Horse Production Book.
+Change: A foal born January 1, of the current year or later is eligible for the foal show.
+Purchased foals must be in exhibitor's possession by May 1, of current year.
+Any animal shown in the 2023 weanling class may show as a yearling.
+However, stud foals are not eligible for the yearling class.